 This article will show you how to backup files from Google Drive to Dropbox directly with a free web-based cloud to cloud file transfer manager, MultCloud.

-Why backup Google Drive to Dropbox?
+Why Backup Google Drive to Dropbox?

 It is not uncommon that people hold more than one cloud account to store their personal information or business data.
 Google Drive, as one of the most popular cloud services around the world, has plenty of PC users due to its large capacity of free storage.
-Google Drive offers 15 GB free space for non-commercial use which is greatly exceeds the free space offered by some of its equivalents like OneDrive.
+Google Drive offers 15 GB free space for non-commercial use which greatly exceeds the free space offered by some of its equivalents like OneDrive.
 However, data that stored on Google Drive could be better protected if you back them up to somewhere else, like Dropbox.

 Another reason of backing up Google Drive to Dropbox is the convenience of accessing stored files, even though it provides only 2 GB of initial free storage.
 Dropbox has one outstanding synchronization technology that can sync changed files to every device as long as the device has its account, so you can access files stored on your PC even when you are traveling outside.

 How to Backup Google Drive to Dropbox with MultCloud

 In addition to above reasons, others may have different needs to move files from Google Drive to Dropbox.
 But, there comes a question on how to do it?
 What we can think is to use "Download" and "Upload" way because each cloud drive has this feature.
 But, it's not a convenient way if there are a lot of files that need to back up.
 So, is there any way that can upload from Google Drive to Dropbox directly without downloading and uploading?

 Luckily, in this article, we will introduce a free and easy to operate way, MultCloud, a FREE web-based cloud to cloud backup manager to help achieve Google Drive to Dropbox transfer.
 Here are detailed steps about how it works.